Urinx/Vu/README.md

 ## Requires

-Because it has not used `Autolayout` and `Size Classes`(will fix it later), only compatible with iPhone 5 and 5s, also requires iOS 8.4 and up!
+It's now compatible with iPhone 5 and up, also requires iOS 8.4 and up!

 ## Screenshots